mbheinen/bpa-ipf-tsp/README.md

 17. In the next window, select "RPM" package format, and click "next".
 18. In the next window, click "next" to proceed with installation.
 19. When it is all done with the installation, type "cd  /" to get back off the CD to your hard drive, and then unmount the CD by typing, "umount  /dev/cdrom", and then remove the CD.

-E.  Create New "ipf327user" Login Account Specifically for Running IPF-3.27:
+##  Create New "ipf327user" Login Account Specifically for Running IPF-3.27
 1. Login as "root" and type "startx" to run the Gnome Desktop.
 2. Select KDEmenus,System,UserManager.
 3. Select Add, and type "ipf327user" in the space provided, then click "OK".